-Does your teen glare, pout, whine, or offer up nothing more than a bored “whatever” when you discuss your family vacation?
+Does your teen glare, pout, whine, or offer up nothing more than an eye-roll and bored “whatever” when you discuss your family vacation?

 Fret no more.

-First, we’ve compiled a downloadable list of the best all inclusive resorts for families with teens (PDF – 85kb)…when your teens discover the amazing clubs just for them at many all-inclusive resorts they’ll be begging you to take them along.
+First, we’ve compiled a downloadable list of the Best All Inclusive Resorts with Teens Clubs (PDF – 85kb)…when your teens discover the amazing clubs just for them at many all-inclusive resorts they’ll be begging you to take them along.

-Second, we’ve curated a list of the best Tips for Traveling with Teens from a variety of great sources (and linked to them below this post under “Additional Resources”), to help ensure a perfect family vacation.
+Second, we’ve curated a list of the best Tips for Traveling with Teens from a variety of great sources (and linked to those resources below this post under “Additional Resources”), to help ensure a perfect family vacation.

 - Involve your teens in the vacation-planning process – when they have some input (that is actually taken seriously) they’re less likely to complain about the decisions that are made.